DoloresCode/EchoBeats/README.md

 - 1 - Go to [https://echobeats.netlify.app/]
-- 1 - Sign up to EchoBeats for the first time you register with the following parameters: First Mame, Last Name, Email and Password
+- 2 - Sign up to EchoBeats for the first time you register with the following parameters: First Mame, Last Name, Email and Password
-- 2 - If you already have an account, you can directly log in with your email and password.
+- 3 - If you already have an account, you can directly log in with your email and password.
-- 3 - Once authenticated, you can access the website, but to access the Spotify album and playlist cover inspirations, you'll need to sign up or log in to your Spotify account once you've clicked on the Albums or Playlists pages.
+- 4 - Once authenticated, you can access the website, but to access your Spotify albums and playlists cover inspirations (so make sur to have albums and playlits saved in your own Spotify library), you'll need to sign up or log in to your Spotify account once you've clicked on the Albums or Playlists pages.
-- 3 - Enjoy
+- 5 - Enjoy

 Please refer to Spotify's Web API docs https://developer.spotify.com/documentation/web-api for more information.